 A Melbourne Metro YHA review, in what is arguably Australia’s coolest city.
 Are the bars better here or in Sydney?
 What about the street art?
 You’ll have to decide that for yourself, but here’s what I thought of the hostel.

 The YHA Melbourne Metro hostel is in North Melbourne, just outside the city centre.
 It’s well connected to the rest of the city with the Queen Victoria Market and great examples of Melbourne’s breakfast and coffee culture on it’s doorstep.
 Most backpackers and new arrivals to Melbourne start in the city centre hostels and end up in St Kilda, so this is a nice relaxing alternative to the madness of youth found elsewhere.

 Melbourne Metro has good living spaces to get comfy in when you are done exploring the city for the day.
 They have a cantine which serves up tasty food with options like XL pizzas for under $10, there are smaller TV rooms with books and games, and loads of space on the great roof terrace, inside and out.
-The kitchen is well equipped if you fancy cooking for yourself, and like all YHAs there is tons of information about what to see in Melbourne or the rest of Australia.
+The kitchen is well equipped if you fancy cooking for yourself.
+Oh and there is tons of information about what to see in Melbourne or the rest of Australia.

 Rooms and bathrooms